analyticascent/confounder/criteria/minwage.md

 ### -Minimum Wage Confounding, Tradeoffs, & Statistical Errors
 ---

-**Question:** *Are there downsides to raising the legal minimum wage that outweigh apparent benefits?* Below are a mix of tradeoffs and omitted variables, in observing the effects of any mandated wage increase that differs from purely *market-clearing* raises.
+**Question:** *Are there downsides to raising the legal minimum wage that outweigh apparent benefits?* Below are a mix of omitted variables, tradeoffs, and statistical errors in observing the effects of any mandated wage increase that differs from purely *market-clearing* raises.

----
+-

 1) **Business Cycle:** Increases in the minimum wage are often done after a recession.
 This conceals negative costs because the economy is already destined to improve as time goes on.
-Cities with an already booming economy can hide costs as well (e.g. Seattle's $15/hr phase in).
+Cities with an already booming economy can hide costs as well (such as Seattle's $15/hr phase in).

 &nbsp;

-2) **Who is Employed:** The workers most negatively impacted by the minimum wage are *uncredentialed workers with little to no work history* (often teens). *Total employment rates* by themselves fail to distinguish negative impacts on employment for this group.
+2) **Who is Employed:** The workers most negatively impacted by the minimum wage are *uncredentialed workers with little or no work history* (often teens). *Total employment rates* by themselves fail to account for negative impacts on employment for this group.

 &nbsp;